- ESC is short for escape and even the placement of the key suggests the importance of its paramount function.

 - Scroll down and select Filter Keys.
-Uncheck the Turn on Filter Keys option > hit Apply > OK.
+Uncheck the Turn on Filter Keys option, then hit Apply and OK.

-- Go to Start > type ‘control panel’ > double click on the first result to launch Control Panel
+- Go to Start, type control panel, and double click on the first result to launch Control Panel

-- Go to Programs > Uninstall a program
+- Go to Programs, then click on Uninstall a program

-- Select the software that you recently installed > click on Uninstall
+- Select the software that you recently installed and select Uninstall

 - Restart your computer and check if the ESC key is responsive now.